-The financial projections to determine the net present value of future cash flows of the CGUs are modeled based on the main historical variables and the respective budgets approved by management.
-In this regard, a conservative growth rate is used, taking into account the differences that exist in categories with high growth such as carbonated beverages, categories with medium growth such as waters and juices, and less developed categories such as alcohols.
-Additionally, the valuation model considers projections over 5 years based on perpetuity growth rates by operation, which range from 0.3% to 0.9% depending on the degree of maturity of the consumption of the products in each operation.
+The financial projections to determine the net present value of future cash flows of the CGUs are modeled based on the main historical variables and the respective approved budgets for each CGU.
+In this regard, a conservative growth rate is used, taking into account the differences that exist in categories with high growth such as carbonated beverages, categories with medium growth such as waters and juices, and categories that are less developed and have lower margins such as alcohols.
+Additionally, the valuation model considers projections over 5 years based on perpetuity growth rates per operation, which follow a real growth according to long-term population growth expectations.
 In this sense, the variables with greatest sensitivity in these projections are the discount rates applied in the determination of the net present value of projected cash flows, growth perpetuities and EBITDA margins considered in each CGU.